edkelly303/elm-safe-parser-experiment/README.md

 **The solution**

-This package solves the problem by replacing `oneOf` with `or` - a new function which gives us access to some funky phantom type magic.
-With `or`, we can ensure at compile time that a `ZeroOrMore` parser can only be used as the _last_ in a set of alternative parsers.
+This package solves the problem by augmenting `oneOf` with some funky phantom type magic that ensures that it only accepts `OneOrMore` parsers, and adding `or`, a new function which ensures that you can only use a `ZeroOrMore` parser as the _last_ in a set of alternative parsers.
 This prevents you from accidentally creating unreachable parsers.

 Let's say we want to try each of these parsers: